tgirke/GEN242-2018/pages/mydoc/mydoc_syllabus.md

 The hands-on practicals include homework assignments and course projects focusing on data analysis programming of next generation genome data using command-line tools on a computer cluster and the programming environment R.
-Credit: 4 units (4 hours lecture, 2 hours discussion)
+Credit: 4 units (2x 1.5 hours lectures, 1 hour discussion)

 ## Objectives of course